ankitkpandey1/uringcore/BENCHMARK.md

 ## Overview

 This document presents performance measurements comparing uringcore, uvloop, and standard asyncio.
-All values represent actual measurements from the benchmark suite.
+All values represent actual measurements from the benchmark suite using realistic workloads.

 ## Methodology